gsimon75/esp8266_gps_unit/README.md

 So, the details behind this complexity :).

-First of all, what wifi shall a unit connect to (I mean the SSID and the password) ?
+First of all, what WiFi shall a unit connect to (I mean the SSID and the password) ?
 Yours at home, or the one of the customer?

-If it's going to be a _product_, then we can't expect the customer to change some lines in a µPython script and re-flash it to the devices (and have the developer infrastructure needed for that) every time the wifi password is changed, especially not to _every_ device one by one, and not even keeping a developer to do that.
-We'll need some _local unit config process_ that is simple and fast and straightforward enough so a technician (who has dozens of othe tasks besides this one) can do it for a hundred units in one shift, can't brick any unit by mistake (because mistakes can't be avoided) and doesn't need any sophisticated equipment for this.
+If it's going to be a _product_, then we can't expect the customer to change some lines in a µPython script and re-flash it to the devices (and have the developer infrastructure needed for that) every time the WiFi password is changed, especially not to _every_ device one by one, and not even keeping a developer to do that.
+We'll need some _local unit config process_ that is simple and fast and straightforward enough so a technician (who has dozens of other tasks besides this one) can do it for a hundred units in one shift, can't brick any unit by mistake (because mistakes can't be avoided) and doesn't need any sophisticated equipment for this.